ZachariahSWS/ZachariahSWS.github.io/essays/sewer-liberalism.md

 A lot of housing capacity could be unlocked by raising the maximum building area permitted to the size of the lot (a Floor Area Ratio of 1) and shifting existing minimum lot sizes down by 3,000 feet in each of the R-1-5, R-1-7 and R-1-10 zones (so they're now R-1-2, R-1-4 and R-1-7).
 Of course this would come with a corresponding decrease in minimum front and back setbacks and minimum lot widths.

 Narrowing lot sizes is the natural reaction to increases in land value, simply allowing it to happen requires no additional spending while being easy to understand and change.
+Denser regions such as SF proper and New York City require similar reforms, but focused on height limits, floor area ratios and streamlining the permitting process so houses can go from plan to completion as fast as possible with minimum risk whether that be legal, demand or interest rate increases.

+A final note: focusing changes on arterial roads is a terrible idea.
+By nature of their heavy use, the air is filled with pollutants posing a health risk, increasing intersections will cause additional traffic to an already congested right of way and all the travelers will see it and form an erroneous belief that the city is rapidly builing or is extremely dense.
+This kind of planning is based around seeing multifamily housing as a noxious use (a tradition that goes back to City of Euclid versus Ambler Realty Company) to concentrate near other noxious uses.
+It should be seen for what it is: mostly a good whose negative externalities are concentrated among cars with increased traffic and decreased parking availability.

+These are the constraints a government must deal with and seek to work around.
+Maximizing the number of renters who can go without a car through placement near transit lines and bike paths is good, but so is spreading housing out to saturate underused road and parking capacity.
+Lots of small apartment buildings are your friend, they blend in well and don't change streets that much, but they add up.
+The only problem is that they don't give enough profit for it to be worth it to go on lengthy permitting battles, if you streamline permitting they will come.

 ## Infrastructure